Image shows AI, personified. Courtesy of Shutterstock images.

 - Last but not least, Deep Learning algorithms are essentially a modern update of the original neural networks.
 These include bigger and more complex neural networks and are great when deployed onto large data sets that contain very little labeling.

-All that is good and well, but what is the value of using AI in your organization?
-Graham listed the following three examples:
+The value of using AI in your organization?
+Graham listed these following three examples:

 - Automatic identification of key data: The ability to extract people, places, and things from information.
 For example, with location extraction AIs are able to show 'documents near me'.